A New Model of Human Needs

 Author: Fürstveien 5A, 1367 Snarøya, Norway, E-mail: email@example.com

 Maslow has had an immense impact on the development of psychology and social sciences.
 As one of the founding fathers of humanistic psychology, he has also exercised a profound influence on other disciplines, such as management, nursing, and education.
 Contrary to common belief, scientists have seriously questioned the postulations of Maslow’s theory of human motivation .
-Criticism has been aimed at several propositions; (a) a ‘very serious lack of sound data in this area’(e.g., Wahba & Bridwell ); (b) the ethnocentric nature of underlying hypotheses stating that ‘no claim’ can be ‘made that that is ultimate or universal for all cultures’ (e.g., Cianci & Gambrel ); (c) questionable allocation of particular needs into some categories (e.g., Kenrick ), for example, sexual intercourse is grouped with other physiological needs, however critics point out that ‘one may make love not only for pure sexual release, but also to convince one's self of one's masculinity, or to make a conquest, to feel powerful, or to win more basic affection’; and (d) the hierarchy of needs is not universal and affected by circumstance (e.g., Tang et al. ) as ‘the average member of our society is most often partially satisfied and partially unsatisfied in all of his wants’, moreover ‘ reversals of the average order of the hierarchy are sometimes observed.
+Criticism has been aimed at several propositions; (a) a ‘very serious lack of sound data in this area’(e.g., Wahba & Bridwell ); (b) the ethnocentric nature of underlying hypotheses stating that ‘no claim’ can be ‘made that is ultimate or universal for all cultures’ (e.g., Cianci & Gambrel ); (c) questionable allocation of particular needs into some categories (e.g., Kenrick ), for example, sexual intercourse is grouped with other physiological needs, however critics point out that ‘one may make love not only for pure sexual release, but also to convince one's self of one's masculinity, or to make a conquest, to feel powerful, or to win more basic affection’; and (d) the hierarchy of needs is not universal and is affected by circumstance (e.g., Tang et al. ) as ‘the average member of our society is most often partially satisfied and partially unsatisfied in all of his wants’, moreover ‘ reversals of the average order of the hierarchy are sometimes observed.
 Also, it has been observed that an individual may permanently lose the higher wants in the hierarchy’.
 The above statements show that Maslow’s theory is far from being universally accepted for a variety of valid reasons.
-Noteworthy, the criticisms quotes discussed in this paragraph are all taken from ‘The Theory of Human Motivation’ written by Abraham Maslow himself .
+Noteworthy, the criticism quotes discussed in this paragraph are all taken from ‘The Theory of Human Motivation’ written by Abraham Maslow himself .
 Maslow’ reflections show that he was not conceptualizing a system of rigid postulates, but in his own words, was developing a ‘program or framework for future research’.

 Maslow’s reflections are supported by Tay & Diener , who researched the correlation between satisfaction of needs of different potency and subjective well-being (SWB) and “found evidence of universality and also substantial independence in the effects of the needs on SWB”.
 They concluded that “observed needs tend to be achieved in a certain order but that the order in which they are achieved does not strongly influence their effects on SWB.
 Motivational prepotency does not mean that fulfilling needs ′ out of order′ is necessarily less fulfilling.
 Thus, humans can derive ′happiness′ from simultaneously working on a number of needs regardless of the fulfilment of other needs”.